Find this article useful?

-There are also some things which are thought to negatively affect your microbiome - taking antibiotics, poor diet, stress, and other environmental factors are believed to contribute to damaging your microbiome.
-Scientists are now linking these changes to the develop of chronic diseases, other health conditions and changes in mental health.
+There are also some things which are thought to negatively affect your microbiome - taking antibiotics, poor diet, stress, poor sleep, and other environmental factors are believed to contribute to damaging your microbiome.
+Scientists are now linking these changes to the development of chronic diseases, other health conditions and changes in mental health.

 The role the microbiome plays is wide-reaching and essential to our survival.
 We are only just beginning to really understand the roles it plays.